GaloisInc/crucible/crux-mir/README.md

 ## Preliminaries

-You must have the most recent version of the `mir-json` executable in your path.
-See [the `mir-json` README][mir-json-readme] for installation instructions.

 `crux-mir` uses several submodules, so make sure they're initialized:

     $ git submodule update --init

+Next, navigate to the `crucible/dependencies/mir-json` directory and install `mir-json` according to the instructions in [the `mir-json` README][mir-json-readme].

 [mir-json-readme]: https://github.com/GaloisInc/mir-json#readme

 ## Installation

 Use ghc-8.4.4 or ghc-8.6.5.
+From the `crux-mir` directory, run:

-    $ cabal v2-build
+    $ cabal v2-install exe:crux-mir --project-file=install.project --overwrite-policy=always

 Then translate the Rust libraries in `lib/`:

     $ ./translate_libs.sh

+When upgrading from a previous version, first install the new `mir-json` version, then rerun both commands.

 ## Usage